vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/standalone-deployment.md

 ## Resource requirements

-For information about the resource requirements for standalone Nebula Graph, see [Resource preparations](1.resource-preparations.md).
+For information about the resource requirements for standalone Nebula Graph, see [Software requirements for compiling Nebula Graph](1.resource-preparations.md).

 ## Steps